carji475/scanning-beam-lithography/lbfgsb/l-bfgs-b-c-master/README.md

+This folder contains the wrapper by [Stephen Becker] https://github.com/stephenbeckr/L-BFGS-B-C

 # L-BFGS-B-C

 L-BFGS-B, converted from Fortran to C with Matlab wrapper

 This is a C version of the well-known [L-BFGS-B code](http://users.eecs.northwestern.edu/~nocedal/lbfgsb.html), version 3.0.